 Train your workforce

 Training needs will change when working in new markets.
 For instance, if you transfer a team member, they will need training in local cultures and new international work requirements.
-You will need to consider different training modules for each market you expand into.
+You will also need to consider different training modules for each market you expand into.

 Analytics displayed on a laptop.